lakatdev/keszeg3/README.md

 The *string* option prints everything written after the instruction's parameter.
 ### input P X
-This instruction has 2 different options:
+This instruction has 3 different options:
 - num
 - ascii
+- string

 The *num* option receives a number input and places the value in X variable.

 The *ascii* option receives a character as input and places its ascii value in the X variable.

+The *string* option receives a string input and loads it into the X array.

-### mod X Y Z
+### save X Y
-Stores Y mod Z value in the X variable.
+Saves contents of X array to Y file (path is relative to the vm).
-### end
+### load X Y
-Indicates end of *if* conditions and *while* loops.
+Loads contents from Y file to X array (path is relative to the vm).

+## Arrays

 ### arrset X Y Z
 Sets the (Y - 1)th value of the X array to Z. Resizes the array if it is not large enough.

 ### arrget X Y Z
 Sets the X variable to the (Z - 1)th value of the Y array, returns 0 if Z is out of bounds.

 ### arrsize X Y
 Sets the X variable to the current size of the Y array.
-### inc X (Y)
-Increases the X variable by Y if Y is specified, if not then by 1.
-### dec X (Y)
-Decreases the X variable by Y if Y is specified, if not then by 1.
-### flag X
-Flags a position in the execution position.
-### jump X
-Continues execution at X flag.

 ### free X
 Empties an array, clears its content.
-### exec X
-Executes X command in the default shell.
-### while X C Y
-Works the same as *if*, except it repeats execution until condition is false.
-### save X Y
-Saves contents of X array to Y file (path is relative to the vm).
-### load X Y
-Loads contents from Y file to X array (path is relative to the vm).
-### call X
-Program execution jumps to X subroutine and when its finished, returns here.
-### return
-End of subroutine, execution continues from where the subroutine was called.
-### rout X
-Declares X subroutine.